CLID: Controlled-Length Image Descriptions with Limited Data: Method

 \section{Method}

-Given an image and a desired length level, our goal is to generate a caption that satisfies the length constraint.
+Given an image and a desired length level, our goal is to generate a description that satisfies the length constraint.
 Existing captioning models are trained on the same datasets, thus they share the same length statistics.
-We aim to generate captions of varying lengths, even when there are very few examples of a certain length.
-Towards this end, we propose a novel approach that handles the scarcity of long-captions.
+We aim to generate descriptions of varying lengths, even when there are very few examples of a certain length.
+Towards this end, in Section~\ref{sec:method} we propose a novel approach that handles the scarcity of long-captions.
 We assume that there exists some base model that is capable of generating short captions, for which there is ample data.
-We show that our approach manages to preserve this model's performance for short captions, while dramatically improving that performance for long captions.
+We show that our approach manages to preserve this model's performance for short captions, while dramatically improving that performance for long ones.
+In Section~\ref{sec:results} we also show that our approach is as beneficial for paragraph generation.

 Our approach consists of two key ideas, which lead to a two-phase method (Fig.~\ref{fig:method}).
 First, to solve the shortage of long captions, we enrich the dataset with varying-length captions, by utilizing a different image representation, a scene graph.
 Second, given a {\em self-generated} dataset, which contains captions of various lengths and varying quality, our novel training procedure benefits from the varying lengths and is barely affected by the varying qualities.